 'We brought together a multidisciplinary team to work with Neota Logic to find a way to embed more than 20 years of legal knowledge into a tool that analyses leases and flags material issues that require further review,' Victoria said.

-Beth Patterson, Chief Legal & Technology Services Officer at Allens, said the REDDA solution was the perfect fusion between complex legal knowledge and decision making and artificial intelligence.
+Anna Collyer, Partner and Head of Innovation at Allens, said the REDDA solution was the perfect example of blending complex legal knowledge and decision making with artificial intelligence.

 A full list of winners is available online: www.propertycouncilawards.com.au